yuchen-sh/yuchen-sh.github.io/index.md

   * **software development and simulation** (differentiable simulator, open-source testbed, ns-3)

 ### <font color='blue'>Recent News</font> [<u><font size='3'>more</font></u>](https://yuchen-sh.github.io/News)
+* \[08.2024\] Congrats on the acceptance of our paper for an interactive, automated, and script-free simulation paradigm using LLMs at the IEEE IPCCC!

 * \[08.2024\] Congrats on the acceptance of our three papers focusing on Localization against Jamming Attacks, DT Synchronization, and Clustered Federated Learning at the IEEE Global Communications Conference (GLOBECOM)!

 * \[07.2024\] Media coverage on ["How a ‘Digital Twin’ Can Make Wireless Networks Faster, More Reliable"](https://news.ncsu.edu/2024/07/improved-edge-caching/).